edazpotato/alles-web/README.md

-# alles-web V0.2
+# alles-web V0.3
-This is a wrapper for all the CORS-enabled Alles API's.
-It's for use on the web (not node.js)
+This is a wrapper for all the public information Alles API's.
+It's for use on the web (not node.js).

 [Live demo](https://edazpotato.github.io/alles-web "Click to see a live demo of the library's capabilities!")

-> **IF THE DISCORD METHOD REJECTS WITH A CORS ERROR THATS BECAUSE ARCHIE WONT ADD CORS TO IT.
-GO BOTHER HIM OVER ON DISCORD SO HE ADDS CORD SUPPORT!!!**
+> **IF THE ANY METHOD REJECTS WITH A CORS ERROR THATS BECAUSE ARCHIE DROPPED SUPPORT CORS FOR IT.
+GO BOTHER HIM OVER ON DISCORD SO HE ADDS CORS AGAIN!!!**

 ## Instalation